 Nicole Heidbreder works as a Labor & Delivery Nurse at George Washington University Hospital and Hospice Nurse in the Washington DC area and has been attending births as a doula for over 14 years here in DC, NYC, San Francisco, Sumatra, Bali, and Uganda.
-Currently, she also facilitates independent birth doula workshops in Washington, DC and trains nursing students as a Clinical Instructor with the Johns Hopkins University Birth Companions Program.
+Currently, she also facilitates independent birth doula workshops and trains nursing students as a Clinical Instructor with the Johns Hopkins University Birth Companions Program.
 In addition to being a DONA International approved Birth doula trainer, she is also DONA trained birth and postpartum doula; a Lamaze and CEA trained Childbirth Educator; and a Lactation Counselor trained through Healthy Children.
 She has taught hundreds of women over the past 10 years and truly believes that teaching maternal child health is her life's calling.
 Additionally she teaches End of Life Doula Workshops for the International End of Life Doula Association.
 Through her work as a leader in the field of clinical nursing education Nicole was proudly inducted into the Sigma Theta Tau International Nursing Honors Society as a Leader in the field of Nursing and she sits on the George Washington University Hospital Ethics Committee.

 Click here to further read a little bit more about Nicole’s past: